Bioconductor/packagebuilder/README.txt

-When the build is complete, another script on merlot2 (https://hedgehog.fhcrc.org/bioconductor/trunk/bioC/admin/build/packagebuilder/spb_history/spb_poster.py) is listening, and it posts a message to the tracker (using an HTTP request) including a link to the build report.
+When the build is complete, another script on merlot2 (https://hedgehog.fhcrc.org/bioconductor/trunk/bioC/admin/build/packagebuilder/spb_history/spb_poster.py) is listening, and it posts a message to the tracker (using an HTTPS request) including a link to the build report.